Key Characteristics of Money Market Funds

 A money market fund (MMF) is an open-ended fund in the m2 currency that invests in short-term, highly liquid instruments like Treasury bills, commercial paper, and bank deposits for returns and safety.

-Most people who save money are still accustomed to depositing it in a savings account at the bank, and they can't find a better way to do it, even though the interest rate is about equal to nothing these days.
+Most people who save money are still accustomed to deposit it in a savings account at the bank, and they can't find a better way to do it, even though the interest rate is about equal to nothing these days.
 In fact, there is an account that can perfectly replace the savings account.
 It's free to open an account; you can see the interest every day; and there are even some that come with accident insurance.
 It is the money market Fund (Money Market Fund).

 money market fund

-What does the Money Market Fund mean?
+What is Money Market Funds?

 A money market fund, abbreviated MMF, is an open-ended investment fund.
 It earns income by investing in highly liquid, low-risk short-term debt Securities, such as short-term government bonds, commercial paper, bank certificates of deposit, and other high-credit-quality short-term debt instruments.
 These securities usually have a relatively short maturity period, usually less than one year.
 Therefore, these funds are also known as short-term bond funds.